mstamos/meteor-lesson-exercise-1/README.md

   <ul>
     <li>If user is logged in, then his username should be appeared next to his name, otherwise “Anonymous”.</li>
   </ul>
+  <li>Autocomplete package have to be removed and publish/subscribe to be used instead</li>
 </ul>